 Manner of Wage Payments

 - check payable at face value (an option must be available for the employee to cash the check without paying a fee),

-- credit to a prepaid debit or card account, so long as the employee has consented.
+- credit to a prepaid debit or card account.

 Payment upon Separation from Employment

-An employer must pay an employee who is discharged or terminated, who has quit or resigned, or who is laid off, all wage due on or before the date he would have normally been paid for the work.
-Virginia Stat.
-40.1-29
+An employer must pay an employee who is discharged or terminated, who has quit or resigned, or who is laid off, all wage due on or before the date the employer would have normally paid the employee for the work.
+VA Statute 40.1-29

 Employees who are suspended or resigns due to a labor dispute (strike)